Syntax

 Filters

-Filters can be used for any expression, just enclose the whole in brackets:
+Filters can be used for any expression; just enclose the whole expression in parentheses:

 {var $content = ($text|truncate: 30|upper)}